-Information is Updated Daily at 12:00pm ct
+Information is Updated Week days at 08:30Am ct

 Since the start of the COVID-19 pandemic in the early months of this year, University of the Ozarks has continuously planned and adapted to the ever-changing circumstances of this unpredictable health crisis.
 Led by a multi-sector team – the Task Force to Repopulate Campus – the University has created a public health and operations framework for the safe repopulation of campus and return to classes for the 2020–21 academic year.
 Our planning explored multiple scenarios, which gives us the ability to change direction if conditions or the guidance of government and public health officials evolve.
 At the heart of all the University’s planning has been and will continue to be the health and well-being of all University members.